jkokkat/seg3103_playground/lab05/README.md

 These are the intial results when running the tests:
 ![image](https://user-images.githubusercontent.com/55165117/124315909-bb33f100-db42-11eb-8b9f-16357ef78675.png)

-By looking at the code of isMentionned in Twitter.java, it is evident why the two tests failed.
-I modified the code as shown in the image below of isMentionned to handle the when the tweet is null, and when finding a matching substring in the tweet should not return true.
+By looking at the code of the isMentionned method in Twitter.java, it is evident why the two tests failed.
+I modified the code as shown in the image below of isMentionned to handle when the tweet is null, and when finding a matching substring in the tweet should not return true.

 ```